reciprocalreviews/reciprocalapp/DESIGN.md

   -- The ID of the venue
-  venueid uuid not null references venues(id) on delete cascade, -- The label for the commitment label text not null '':text
+  venueid uuid not null references venues(id) on delete cascade, -- The label for the commitment label text not null '':text,
+  -- The token compensation for a commitment, in the venue's currency amount integer not null
 )

 create table volunteers (